About the Author of the Blogsite, Not the Author of the Bible::

 Nehemiah 2:1-20 The Book of Nehemiah in [Smaller Chunks]

-According to the good hand of my God upon me, the king granted [it to] me.
+And according to the good hand of my God upon me, the king granted [it to] me.
 Then, I came to the governors beyond the [Euphrates] River & gave them the king’s letters.
 Now, the king had sent captains of the army & horsemen with me.

 Come, let’s [rebuild] the wall of Jerusalem, [so] we are no [longer a disgrace.]
-Then, I told them, [about] the [gracious] hand of my God, [that] was upon me [for] good.
+Then, I told them, [about] the [gracious] hand of my God, [Who] was upon me [for] good.
 Also, [about what] the king had spoken to me.